robotology-playground/visual-tactile-localization-simulation/README.md

 cd $ROBOT_CODE/icub-gazebo
 git checkout visual_tactile_loc
 ```
+Cloning and checkout are sufficient.
+This forked version is equipped with Gazebo contact sensors placed at finger tips and camera disabled (they are not required for now.)

-Cloning and checkout is sufficient.
-However there is an open [issue](https://github.com/robotology/QA/issues/115) that prevents from using Gazebo with the YARP Cartesian Interface if low level velocity control is used which is the default in the `simCartesianControl` context.
+Please note that there is an open [issue](https://github.com/robotology/QA/issues/115) that prevents from using Gazebo with the YARP Cartesian Interface if low level velocity control is used which is the default in the `simCartesianControl` context.
 To switch to low level position control, which is working, the option `PositionControl` has to be modified in the files `$ROBOT_INSTALL/share/iCub/contexts/simCartesianControl/cartesian/{left,right}_arm_cartesian.xml`
 ```
 <devices robot="icubSim" build="0">
     <device name="left_arm_cartesian" type="cartesiancontrollerserver">